Earthing

 Dosing information is summarized from published research and community reports.
 This is not a prescribing guide.
 Consult a healthcare provider before starting any protocol.

 No 3-arm trial has isolated conductive-product effect from outdoor barefoot effect from sedentary sham.
 The $79-330 grounding-sheet premise has no peer-reviewed isolated-value claim relative to free outdoor barefoot grounding.
-Building-biology community survey data (anecdotal) reports a 43 percent detox-symptom rate with outlet-ground products vs 4 percent with outdoor-rod products vs 1 percent with barefoot direct contact, suggesting outlet-ground products may couple users to dirty electricity rather than to earth potential.
+Anecdotal building-biology survey data reports more subjective reactions with outlet-ground products than outdoor-rod or barefoot methods, but those data are not peer-reviewed.

 Routes & Forms